 Lantz Hupp Ullom was born on April 3, 1876 near Aleppo, Greene County, PA, the son of Madison and Melissa Ann (Hupp) Ullom.
 He was named after his mother's brother Andrew "Lantz" Hupp, a prominent West Virginia physician, and went on to a career as a distinguished businessman and hardware store owner in Washington, Washington County, PA.

-Maude Alice Hinerman was born on April 1, 1879, also near Aleppo, Greene County, the daughter of Thomas A. and Experience "Peoria" (Grimm) Hinerman Jr.
+Maud Alice Hinerman was born on April 1, 1879, also near Aleppo, the daughter of Thomas A. and Experience "Peoria" (Grimm) Hinerman Jr.

 Growing up on a farm, Lantz suffered from asthma and found it difficult to labor on his mother and step-father's farm, breathing in dirt and dust from the hay and horses.
 He did not finish high school.
 As a 25-year-old bachelor, living in Aleppo circa 1900, he earned a living as a sales agent for a local tombstone company.